sparkflows/sparkflows-docs/docs/processors/09-MachineLearning/13-evaluate-predict/binary-classification-evaluator.rst

       * - labelCol
         - Label Column
         - The label column for model fitting.
-      * - rawPredictionCol
+      * - predictionCol
-        - RawPrediction Column
+        - Prediction Column
-        - The raw prediction (confidence) column.
+        - The prediction column.
       * - metricName
         - Metric Name
         - The metric used in evaluation.